Wilderland is an ever changing enigma that takes grounding in its awesome past, the people here and now and its limitless future potential

 Widerland through the years

-Some people come for a short time to learn something that sparks curiosity or to cultivate a skill, others stay for years, becoming pillars for a time and contributing to the longevity, shaping the culture, guiding the experiance.
+Some people come for a short time to learn something that sparks curiosity or to cultivate a skill, others stay for years, becoming pillars for a time and contributing to the longevity of the mahi on the land, shaping the culture, guiding the experiance for those coming to learn.
 There are many thesis', stories and articles published on Wilderland that give unique time snippits, however there are 3 (in a present wilderfolk's humble opinion) of semi recent times that have made big ripples which contribute to the development of culture here and now,

 In 1999 Dan and Edith gave up private ownership of Wilderland and handed it onto the Wilderland Trust, setting Wilderland into a motion of its own but first being sculpted and guided by sensible principals of inclusive learning.
 Since then Wilderland has functioned as a democracy, seeing many cycles of different groups and people - all leaving a unique mark and legacy for the next group to behold and sometimes unravel.
 Learning to share and compassionately govern such an awesome thing lends an incredibly rich education into what community "am" and how to do it together through the ups and downs.